When it comes to doing business online, the fundamentals remain the same while many of the specifics (and the tools) undergo drastic changes.

 From choosing the correct support channels, to using online resources to get out of the way, to empowering teams to keep customer happiness a priority, understanding how to properly conduct online support is paramount to creating an amazing customer experience.

-What follows are our best tips for improving your online service today.
+Here are our seven best tips for improving your online customer service.

 1. Ask yourself: What are my customers’ support needs?